Managing and Upgrading Software

 sudo apt install -y linux-nvidia

-In the following commands, the trailing - character in *nvidia*${GPU_BRANCH}*-, specifies to remove the old driver in the same transaction.
-Because this operation removes packages from the system, it is important to perform a dry-run first and ensure that the correct packages will be removed.
+In the following commands, the trailing - character in nvidia${GPU_BRANCH}*- specifies that the currently installed GPU driver will be removed in the same transaction.
+Because this operation removes packages from the system, it is important to perform a dry run first to ensure that the correct packages will be removed.

-• On non-Fabric Manager systems, such as NVIDIA DGX-1, DGX Station, and DGX Station A100, run the following command:
+• On non-Fabric Manager systems, such as the NVIDIA DGX-1, DGX Station, DGX Station A100, and DGX Station A800 systems, run the following commands:

 GPU_BRANCH=$(dpkg -l | grep nvidia-driver | tr -s " " | cut -d' ' -f3 | cut -d'.' -f1)